-Dry skin in winters can lead to a number of complications, some of which could even be severe.
-Specially for children who, even after having more delicate skin than adults, choose to ignore it.
-But as a parent you just can’t!
+Dry skin in winter can lead to a number of complications, some of which could even be severe.
+Especially for children who, even after having more delicate skin than adults, choose to ignore it.
+But as a parent, you just can’t!

-- Shorter showers: Children enjoy hot showers in winters.
+- Shorter showers: Children enjoy hot showers in winter.
 That’s why they tend to spend more time showering.
 But what they don’t know is that water washes away the natural moisture from the skin and leaves it dry.
 That’s where you have to step in.
 Cut short their shower time by half.
-Also, in place of soaps, use gels or bars that have moisturiser, glycerin or aloe vera in them.
+Also, in place of soaps, use gels or bars that have moisturizers, glycerin, or aloe vera in them.

 - Plenty of water: Drinking plenty of water even in winters is very important.
-Water not only keeps your child’s skin hydrated, but also helps to avoid cracks and breaks in the skin.
-So when your child wants to step out to play, give her / him a water bottle and tell her / him to take a sip on regular intervals.
+Water not only keeps your child’s skin hydrated but also helps to avoid cracks and breaks in the skin.
+So when your child wants to step out to play, give her / him a water bottle and tell her / him to take a sip at regular intervals.

-- Overnight moisturising: For the skin that dries out through the day, overnight moisturisation comes as a boon.
-Before your child goes to bed, apply a good moisturiser on her / his skin.
-Overnight moisturising enables the skin to heal back and fight dryness, breaks and cracks.
+- Overnight moisturizing: For the skin that dries out through the day, overnight moisturisation comes as a boon.
+Before your child goes to bed, apply a good moisturizer to her / his skin.
+Overnight moisturizing enables the skin to heal back and fight dryness, breaks, and cracks.

 - Cotton clothing: Woollen or synthetic clothes can further dry out your child’s skin in winters.
 They may also lead to rash and itch.
 If possible, replace your child’s woolens with cotton.
 If it is not completely possible, add a layer of cotton under woollen or synthetic clothing.
 Using cotton or satin covers for blankets can also be good as they are not harsh on the skin while rubbing against it.

 A healthy skin not only feels better, but it looks better too.
-The winter period is very crucial when it comes to skin care.
+The winter period is very crucial when it comes to skincare.
 Since children are carefree in their attitude, following these steps regularly can ensure they don’t suffer from dry skin.
 Soon you will witness a positive change in their skin and it will feel softer.
-For the best outcome, carry on this practice through the compete season.
+For the best outcome, carry on this practice through the competition season.